novix-sa/Pyplan/docs/Quick Start.md

 ![Node Inspector](http://img.pyplan.org/Quick_start_inspector.png)

-Create another node, draging and dropping a node called "CSVData Sources" and set its definition as:
+Create another node, draging and dropping a node called "CSV" that you will find in the "Data sources" section on the right menu.
+Then set its definition as:

     result = pd.read_csv('http://web.stanford.edu/class/archive/cs/cs109/cs109.1166/stuff/titanic.csv', sep=None)
 You can again inspect the difference on the console output vs evaluating (Ctrl R or double click) the node.
 While console output is pure text, Pyplan result is a formatted table.